Dom Eliseu: 2000s

-In the mid 2000s, TV Atlântico was inaugurated as Dom Eliseu's first television station.
+In 2005, TV Atlântico was inaugurated as Dom Eliseu's first television station.

 In 2004, former/current President Luiz Inácio Lula da Silva under his administration initiated the Plano de Açao para Prevenção e Controle do Desmatamento na Amazônia Legal (Action Plan for Prevention and Control of Deforestation in the Amazônia Legal) to prevent the endangerment of the Amazonian rainforest.
 The plan brought together 13 government ministries, federal police, and the military to coordinate forest preservation and straighten enforcement actions in the Amazonian region.
 Although it help protects the rainforest, Dom Eliseu's deforestation rate is still high.
 By 2008, the municipality's forest cover went from 46% in 2003 to 37% in 2008.

 In January 2008, the Ministry of Environment added Dom Eliseu on a list of 36 municipalities that contributed to more than 50% of the combined destruction of the Amazon rainforest.
 To avoid getting sanctioned by the government, the municipal government had to persuade over 1,000 landowners to comply with environmental laws.

 Fortunately, in the mid 2010s, the Instituto de Homem e Meio Ambiente da Amazônia (Imazon), which previously helped Paragominas received a grant of 9.74 million Brazilian real (US$4 million) from the Brazilian Development Bank to support the registration and environmental management of the Cadastro ambiental rural (CAR) in Dom Eliseu, Paragominas, and 9 others.